-Through the MAMA+ project, the Russian NGO Doctors to Children will help 100 HIV-positive women care for their babies in St. Petersburg, Russia, to prevent child abandonment and transmission of HIV.
+Through the MAMA+ project, the Russian INGO Doctors to Children will help 100 HIV-positive women care for their babies in St. Petersburg, Russia, to prevent child abandonment and transmission of HIV.

 Over 500 babies are born to HIV+ mothers in St. Petersburg annually.
 They are at risk of joining 200,000 children under institutional care in Russia because HIV+ women cannot afford to care for their babies.
 If breastfed, these babies are also at high risk of HIV infection because their mothers cannot afford milk formula.
 Although most HIV+ mothers are socially disadvantaged, they are not eligible for government benefits because they lack basic paperwork, such as ID or established residency.